Professional Development Content Area Descriptions

 - The Common Core Companion by Jim Burke

-For the 2018-2019 school year professional development for elementary mathematics will continue to focus on enhancing our use of Everyday Mathematics 4.
-Teachers will receive training on the effective use of these materials as they implement research based strategies in mathematics.
+Professional development for elementary mathematics will continue to focus on enhancing our use of Everyday Mathematics 4.
+In addition, teachers will receive on-going support for the newest online programs DreamBox Learning and Brainingcamp.
+Teachers will receive training on the effective use of these materials as they implement research-based strategies in mathematics.

-All elementary teachers will receive professional development on effective questioning, formative assessment, reasoning and modeling in mathematics as well as problem-solving.
+All elementary math teachers will receive professional development on effective questioning, formative assessment, reasoning, and modeling in mathematics as well as problem-solving.
 We will continue to focus on methods to help all students learn mathematics conceptually.

 Professional development workshops are designed to accelerate student achievement, strengthen cross cultural communications, and focus on strategies to build and sustain positive relationships with parents and students.
 In addition, it is our goal to improve English Language Learners’ proficiency levels in Reading, Writing, Speaking and Listening.
 Specific strategies will be discussed to increase students’ oral language, literacy and comprehension skills.

 Secondary mathematics professional development is designed to support teachers’ instruction of Maryland’s College and Career Readiness Standards.
 Curriculum resources are discussed in-depth as teachers collaboratively plan lessons and assessments.
 Teachers also discuss student performance data used while planning for interventions and extensions.